-North of the Amazon River in north central Brazil
+The range of the pied tamarin is north of the Amazon River in north central Brazil.

 Fruit, flowers, leaf buds, snails, small amphibians, plant gums and nectars